pkprincekumar7/annual-sports-event-full/README.md

 - ✅ Qualifiers system - Admin/coordinators can set qualifiers with positions for multi sports matches
 - ✅ Future date restrictions - Status updates and winner/qualifier selection are blocked for future-dated matches (both frontend and backend validation)
 - ✅ Points table display - View league standings with points, matches played, won, lost, draw, cancelled (dual sports only)
-- ✅ Points table backfill - Admin can recalculate points table entries for existing completed matches
+- ✅ Points table backfill - Admin/coordinator can recalculate points table entries for existing completed matches
-- ✅ Year selector - Admin can switch between event years for viewing/managing data
+- ✅ Year selector - Authenticated users can switch between events for viewing data
-- ✅ Event year management - Admin can create, update, activate, and delete event years (event_id derived from event_year + event_name)
+- ✅ Event year management - Admin can create, update, and delete event years (event_id derived from event_year + event_name)
 - ✅ Sport management - Admin can create, update, and delete sports with sport types and categories
 - ✅ Department management - Admin can create, update, and delete departments (not year-dependent)
 - ✅ Player enrollment viewing - Admin can view all enrollments (non-team events, teams, matches) for any player